Melton

 Educational outcomes in Melton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Melton's 5 schools have a combined enrollment of 1,071 students, with typical Australian school conditions (ICSEA: 984) offering balanced educational opportunities.
-The educational mix includes 2 primary, 1 secondary, and 2 K-12 schools.
-School places per 100 residents are 12.8, below the regional average of 16.3, with some students likely attending schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education.
+This includes 11.5% in primary, 7.9% in secondary, and 3.4% pursuing tertiary education.
+Melton's 5 schools have a combined enrollment of 1,071 students.
+The area has typical Australian school conditions (ICSEA: 984) with balanced educational opportunities.
+There are 2 primary, 1 secondary, and 2 K-12 schools.
+School places per 100 residents is 12.8, below the regional average of 16.3, indicating some students may attend schools in adjacent areas.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education